rhythm academy

 This ratio allows each student to benefit from their own instrument for the duration of the lesson, yet the group is big enough that they can feel the excitement of making music with a group of their peers.

-Lesson fees are £10.53 per class, which includes access to your child's own piano at class, tuition books, sheet music and of course covers the necessary licensing, insurance and professional fees that come with operating a high-quality children's class.
+Lesson fees are £10.53 per class, which includes access to your child's own piano at class, sheet music, platform booking fees and of course covers the necessary licensing, insurance and professional fees that come with operating a high-quality children's class.

 No, you don't.
-Ever. (unless you lose it and it needs replaced - so make sure the names are on everything!)
+(Unless you lose it and it needs replaced - so make sure the names are on everything, and don't rely on spares - part of the process is that children take responsibility for their own things, and you can help them with that)

-Primary School Student?
+Early in the process?
 Not a problem, at least for the first while.
 That's why we provide an instrument for every student at class.
 Click here for some useful apps that can bridge the gap and help enhance your practice, if you have an android or iOS device.
 There's a lot of learning that can be done without a piano at home in these early days, so do not worry.
-Garageband is useful for the ipad generation to get a start.

-Roll out pianos are cheap and can help to familiarise patterns for young learners.
+Roll out pianos are cheap and can help to familiarise patterns for young learners, but they're not a long term solution.

-Non-Primary learners: You'll need access to a keyboard instrument.
-Depending on your level of study, this can be an electronic keyboard, (beginner to Grade 2) an electric piano (Grades 3-6) or an acoustic piano (advanced grades/diploma level).
+Depending on your level of study, this can be an electronic keyboard, (Initial to Grade 3) an electric piano (Grades 4-8) or an acoustic piano at the top grades and diplomas.
 It makes for nice furniture but it can be expensive!

 We can recommend some good instruments and stockists for you, just contact us.